jstormes/DockerMySqlDev/README.md

 production.

 Put data for bug regression testing in the `sql/seed` directory to speed regression testing by developers.
-Skip the `sql\seed` directory for production deployments.
+Skip the `sql/seed` directory for production deployments.

 ## Blogpost